-The ifi Nano Is the world’s smallest, portable digital to analogue convertor that plays all high resolution formats.
+The ifi Nano Is the world’s smallest, portable digital to analogue converter that plays all high-resolution formats.

-In less technical terms, The Ifi Nano converts the digital sound from the output of your music playing device; be that and iPhone, laptop, Tablet, PC, back in to the original analogue format and adds a lot more power to the output of whatever your listening to.
+In less technical terms, The Ifi Nano converts the digital sound from the output of your music playing device; be that an iPhone, laptop, Tablet, PC, back into the original analogue format and adds a lot more power to the output of whatever your listening to.
 You should in theory get a much better quality sound by using the Ifi Nano between your device and headphones.

 I arrived at the launch fashionably late in the day and just as the crowds of journalists were leaving.
 And after a brief introduction, I was introduced to the Ifi team and the Ifi nano.

-Presented with a set of over ear head phones, I was asked to select a track on a standard android phone.
+Presented with a set of over-ear headphones, I was asked to select a track on a standard android phone.
 Being a drum and bass fan I opted for’ Klax – Hotline’ a proper bassy track that would really test the limits of Ifi’s claims.
-The headphones were of a premium quality and the sound quality was , as expected, pretty good.
+The headphones were of premium quality and the sound quality was, as expected, pretty good.
 I was then invited to plug the Ifi nano in and play the same track through the same set of headphones.

 The effect was immediate.
-The back ground music and chatter fell silent as the audio filled my head with crystal clear sound.
-Each vocal, beat and melody intertwined with the other instruments and samples that form the track were as smooth as liquid and punchy.
+The background music and chatter fell silent as the audio filled my head with crystal clear sound.
+Each vocal, beat and melody intertwined with the other instruments and samples that form the track was as smooth as liquid and punchy.
 My mouth involuntarily grinning like a Cheshire cat and my head slowly bobbing, I could see the guys from Ifi genuinely looking excited as my eyes lit up as I mouthed ‘OMG’….The difference was entirely tangible.

 So, my immediate question to the team at Ifi was: what is this little black box actually doing?

-The ifi Nano is a mobile digital to analogue convertor and a head phone amplifier.
-Its job is to turn the digital signal you’re your device back in to the original analogue recording and increase the power output of your headphones without compromising on the quality of the sound
+The ifi Nano is a mobile digital to analogue converter and a headphone amplifier.
+Its job is to turn the digital signal you’re your device back into the original analogue recording and increase the power output of your headphones without compromising on the quality of the sound

-By separating these stage’s off the sound becomes much more like the original audio file.
+By separating these stage’s of the sound becomes much more like the original audio file.
 And a hell of a lot more powerful”

 Living in a busy household, sometimes the only respite I get from noise is to grab a device and stick my headphones on whether to listen to music or watch a movie